Wrong way maps in uniformly finite homology and homology of groups: Wrong way maps in uniformly finite homology

 Note that $\sum_{j = 0}^{q+1} (-1)^j \Delta(x_0, \ldots, \widehat{x_j}, \ldots, x_{q+1})$ is a cycle (it would be the boundary of the simplex $\Delta(x_0, \ldots, x_{q+1})$ if $M$ would be $q$-connected).
 We regard it as a $q$-sphere, and so

 can be seen as an equicontinuous family of $q$-spheres supported in an $R$-neighbourhood of $N$ (forget for a moment the coefficients $a_{\bar x}$).
-Since we assume $\pi_q(N) \to \pi_q(M)$ to be equicontinuously surjective, we can conclude that~\eqref{eqkjsfd23} is homologous to a degree~$q$ ulf-cycle supported in $N$.
-So the application of $\theta$ to it vanishes (since $\theta$ integrates over the fibers, but there is nothing in fiber direction anymore).
+Because we assume $\pi_q(N) \to \pi_q(M)$ to be equicontinuously surjective, we can conclude that~\eqref{eqkjsfd23} is homologous to a degree~$q$ ulf-cycle supported in $N$.
+Hence the application of $\theta$ to it vanishes, since we assume the normal bundle to be trivial.

 The above arguments give us the desired map $H_\ast^\uf(M) \to H_{\ast-q}^\uf(N)$.
 Commutativity of the main diagram is clear from its construction.
 Let us argue that it is independent of any choices made: to show that different filling maps $\Delta\colon \Cuf_q(M) \to \Culf_q(M)$ result in the same map $H_\ast^\uf(M) \to H_{\ast-q}^\uf(N)$ we have to use the same argument that we used to show that the map is well-defined on homology classes.
 Different maps $\eta|_{B_R(N)} \colon B_R(N) \to N$ for fixed $R > 0$ are close to each other and therefore the resulting uniformly finite homology class is independent of the choice of $\eta$.
 Note that the restriction of $\eta$ to the $R$-neighbourhood of $N$ is necessary for the statement to be true, but this restriction is no problem for the proof since $\theta \cap c$ is supported in an $R$-neighbourhood of $N$. \end{proof}